WCF has more than 100 years of extensive workers’ compensation experience, knowledge, and resources.

 Our Safety and Risk Prevention department offers a variety of loss-prevention services, including safety and health audits, program assistance with general safety, substance abuse prevention, safe driving practices, and OSHA-required programs.

 We look at every submitted bill along with any doctor notes to ensure payments are made correctly.
 We also provide training within the medical community on workers’ compensation billing procedures.

 Idaho Coverage Questions

 DO YOU HAVE AN OFFICE IN IDAHO?

 Yes!
-WCF Insurance's Idaho office is located in Boise with professionals with decades of local experience.
+WCF Insurance's Idaho office is located in Meridian with professionals with decades of local experience.
 Our Idaho office is staffed with underwriting, claims, safety, and sales professionals while utilizing the expertise of others in the home office when needed.

 WHAT MEDICAL NETWORK DOES WCF INSURANCE USE IN IDAHO?

 WCF Insurance has preferred medical providers to deliver quality medical care at discounted rates.
 Our network of medical providers in Idaho not only contains overall healthcare costs, but it does so without sacrificing the quality of necessary care injured employees need.
 In addition, our network of hospitals, clinics, and physicians understand occupational injuries and the concerns of injured employees and their employers.